UAE’s World-Class Infrastructure: How It Boosts Property Values

 Port Power:

-- The ongoing expansion of Khalifa Port in Abu Dhabi has already spurred a remarkable 120% increase in industrial land prices in the surrounding areas since 2018.
+• The continuous development of Khalifa Port in Abu Dhabi has resulted in a significant 120% rise in industrial land values in the adjacent regions since 2018.

 Supply Chain Math: